Redmi Note 9's sale today at 12 pm via Amazon

 Logout

-Xiaomi's budget-friendly smartphone, the Redmi Note 9, is all set to go on sale in India today at 12 pm via Amazon and Mi.com.
+Xiaomi's Redmi Note 9 will go on another flash sale today.
+The pocket-friendly handset will be up for grabs at 12 pm via Amazon and Mi.com

-The handset features a punch-hole design, a MediaTek Helio G85 chipset, quad rear cameras, and a 5,020mAh battery.

-To recall, it was unveiled in the country last month and has been available only through flash sales.
+It was launched in India in July and is the third device in the Redmi Note 9 series.

-The Redmi Note 9 offers a plastic body with a punch-hole design and a noticeable bottom bezel.
-On the rear, it packs a quad-camera and a physical fingerprint sensor.
+The Redmi Note 9 features a plastic body with a punch-hole cut-out for the selfie snapper and a prominent bottom bezel.
+On the rear, it packs a quad-camera module and a physical fingerprint sensor.

 The handset runs on Android 10-based MIUI and packs a 5,020mAh battery with 22.5W fast-charging support.